AggieSportsAnalytics/CourtCheck/README.md

 ## 🔎 Court Detection

-The project employs keypoint detection algorithms to identify and track the tennis court's boundaries, ensuring accurate mapping and analysis of the court's dimensions.
+CourtCheck employs keypoint detection algorithms to identify and track the tennis court's boundaries, ensuring accurate mapping and analysis of the court's dimensions.

 ### 📑 Annotation